ipab-slmc/exotica/exotica/doc/Task_maps.rst

 Using Task Maps
 ===============

-Once we've chosen and initialised the task maps we're interested in they need to be sent to the problem.
+Once we've chosen and initialized the task maps we're interested in they need to be sent to the problem.
 The problem then informs the solver that these things must be taken into consideration when producing a motion plan.
 Each problem can handle one of many task maps.
 Let's look at how we send these to the problem.

 Cpp
 ~~~

 In the snippet below, we see that we have created a task map named ``map`` , which is an end effector frame map.
 We send this to the problem in the appropriate argument place using
 the curly brackets ``{map}``.
-In this snippet we assume you have already created a ``scene`` and ``W`` initialiser:
+In this snippet we assume you have already created a ``scene`` and ``W`` initializer:

 .. code:: cpp